littlebizzy/slickstack/docs/ss-config.md

 - maximum requests
 - request termination timeout

-The current installer uses RAM thresholds at approximately 1.2 GB, 2.4 GB, and 4.8 GB, with the highest tier applied above approximately 4.8 GB.
-These generated values are applied while building PHP-FPM configuration and are not normal persistent choices in `ss-config`.
+The installer selects one of four conservative PHP-FPM profiles based on detected physical RAM.
+These generated values are applied during installation and are not normal persistent choices in `ss-config`.

 Some surviving values can also be overridden by automatic tuning.
 For example, `WWW_PM_MODE` remains visible in the current sample, but the RAM autotuner currently assigns its own process-manager mode during installation.